 Let us consider the effects of an expansion in the transportation infrastructure on criminal activity.
-Building a cable line may either raise or reduce the amount of crime in newly connected neighborhoods.
-For instance, building a new cable may increase criminal activity, by lowering the costs of transit for criminals to those destinations.
-It may also increase legitimate employment opportunities, which in turn, may either lead to increases or decreases in crime.
+Building a new cable line may either raise or reduce the amount of crime in newly connected neighborhoods.
+For instance, building a new cable may increase criminal activity, by lowering the costs of transit for criminals to newly connected destinations.
+It may also increase access to legitimate employment opportunities, which in turn, may reduce the relative benefit to criminal activities.